 As the Community Coordinator, she is working to build ECC’s group of community Stakeholders, provides links to resources for families, serves as a liaison to the Judge and is collecting and reporting outcome data to the Quality Improvement Center for Research Based Infant-Toddler Court Teams.
 Andria is a member of ZERO TO THREE and the Florida Association for Infant Mental Health.

 Andria was trained in February of 2016 and is a Registered Circle of Security Parenting Facilitator.
 In 2017, Andria earned a certificate in Infant- Family Mental Health from the University of South Florida.
 Andria has presented at local, state and national conferences about her work with the Early Childhood Court and Trauma Informed Care Initiatives.

 Andria enjoys spending time with her husband Mathew and two young children Ethan and Landon.

 Kim is the owner and senior developer of a local web development company, but more importantly a wife, mom, and licensed foster parent.
-She lives in Pasco County with her husband, three sons, one daughter, and a constantly changing number of foster children, 1 duck, 7 chickens, and four goats.
+She lives in Pasco County with her husband, three sons, one daughter, and a constantly changing number of foster children, chickens, and goats.

 While Kim takes her responsibility to protect the children in her care very seriously, she can often times be found at home running around the property with her children and playing make-believe.